dhoer/identijenk/README.md

 # identijenk

-Updated version of `identijenk` mentioned in _Chapter 8 - Continuous Integration and Testing with Docker_ [Using Docker](https://www.amazon.com/Using-Docker-Developing-Deploying-Containers/dp/1491915765/ref=sr_1_1?ie=UTF8&qid=1520226136&sr=8-1&keywords=using-docker) by Adrian Mouat.
+Updated version of `identijenk` mentioned in _Chapter 8 - Continuous Integration and Testing with Docker_ of [Using Docker](https://www.amazon.com/Using-Docker-Developing-Deploying-Containers/dp/1491915765/ref=sr_1_1?ie=UTF8&qid=1520226136&sr=8-1&keywords=using-docker) by Adrian Mouat.

 Demonstrates the use of [Declaritive Multibranch Pipelines](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) in Jenkins 2.x for identidock.